-4Runner Window Storage Panel & Utility Rack Panel for 5th Generation – 5th Gen 4Runner MOLLE Orange Boxx Fabrication
+4Runner Window Storage Panel & Utility Rack Panel from Orange Boxx Fabrication – Review & Overview

-When we purchased this product from Orange Boxx Fabrication, we had high hopes.
+When we purchased this product from Orange Boxx, we had high hopes.
 In the end, yeah it still works but with quite the process in getting there.
 When we ordered the item, the entire rack showed up scratched, like it was literally used.
-Also, the hardware was thrown into a shipping envelope (used), nuts and bolts everywhere, nothing organized at all.
-Sticker smashed, just bad shipping.
-Furthermore, Orange Boxx Fabrication sent the wrong size hardware in the package.
+Also, the hardware was thrown into a shipping envelope (used), nuts and bolts everywhere, and nothing organized at all.
+Furthermore, Orange Boxx sent the wrong size hardware in the package.

 - Mini Shovel